stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 - The _priorities_ is a list of percentile values that specifies the priority of each queue.

-- The `Percentile` class is a custom wrapper for a percentile represented as a 0..1 floating-point value.
+- The `Percentile` class is a custom wrapper for a percentile represented as a 0..1 floating-point value (covered in the next chapter).

 - The constructor (not shown) validates the queue specification.